emily901017/HCG_Helper/SPEC.md

 * **[Backend]** The submitted question triggers the RAG pipeline.
 * **[Backend]** The system must log the user's raw question, a timestamp, and potentially a session ID to a persistent database (for the teacher dashboard).
 * **[UI]** The generated answer from the LLM is displayed to the student in the chat interface.
+* **[NEW FEATURE]** Source references are displayed below each answer, showing:
+  * Subject and level (e.g., History - L1, Geography - L2)
+  * Filename of the source textbook
+  * Preview of the relevant text excerpt (first 200 characters)
+  * Each source is numbered for easy reference

 **3.2.
 Teacher-Facing Dashboard**
 * **[UI]** A separate, protected page or view for teachers.